Synnotech-AG/Synnotech.Linq2Db.MsSqlServer/readme.md

 }
 ```

-`AsyncReadOnlySession` implements `IAsyncDisposable` (and  `IDisposable`) for you and provides LinqToDb's `DataConnection` via a protected property.
+`AsyncReadOnlySession` implements `IAsyncReadOnlySession`, `IDisposable` and `IAsyncDisposable` for you and provides LinqToDb's `DataConnection` via a protected property.
 This reduces the code you need to write in your session for your specific use case.

 You can then consume your session via the abstraction in client code.
 Check out the following ASP.NET Core controller for example: